iMattPro/lightbox/README.md

-# Lightbox for phpBB 3.1
+# Lightbox extension for phpBB

-This extension adds the [Lightbox 2](http://lokeshdhakar.com/projects/lightbox2/) jQuery plugin to phpBB 3.1.
+This extension adds the [Lightbox 2](http://lokeshdhakar.com/projects/lightbox2/) jQuery plugin to phpBB.
 It will resize posted images to a maximum set width and display them fullscreen in a Lightbox overlay effect.

 [![Build Status](https://travis-ci.org/VSEphpbb/lightbox.png)](https://travis-ci.org/VSEphpbb/lightbox)